1. I have a FOID card; does that mean I can carry a concealed weapon?

-Senate President John J. Cullerton released the following statement after the court ruling:
+Senate President John J. Cullerton issued the following statement regarding the Governor’s actions today:

 We'll be live tweeting from Committees, use the following hashtags to follow along: